-13 NB2 returns to the Scottish Government (Housing Statistics) accessed March 2021
+16 NB2 returns to the Scottish Government (Housing Statistics) accessed March 2021

-Chart 11: House Prices and Volume of Sales 2004-2018
+Chart 11: House Prices and Volume of Sales 2004-2020

-Source: Registers of Scotland Calendar Year Residential Market Review 2018
+Source: Registers of Scotland Calendar Year Residential Market Review 2020

 The second-hand housing market is also showing signs of recovery.
-The number of house sales in North Lanarkshire has increased every year since 2011, and in 2018 reached 5,591, up 64% from the lowest point in 2009.
-Nationally, sales volumes have also increased during this period, although at a lesser rate (49%).
+The number of house sales in North Lanarkshire has increased every year since 2011, and in 2019 reached 5,858, up 72% from the lowest point in 2009.
+Nationally, sales volumes have also increased during this period, although at a lesser rate (50%).

 For the first time since 2011, Scotland experienced an annual drop in the number of house sales.
 In 2018, the number of house sales nationally fell by 2.3%.
 During this time, house sales in North Lanarkshire increased by 2.0%.
+While house sales in North Lanarkshire fell by 17.9% during 2020, this is similar to the national picture where house sales fell by 17.6%.

 Following a period of stagnation in the wake of the financial crisis, house prices in North Lanarkshire have increased steadily year on year.
-In 2018, the average house price in North Lanarkshire reached £138,339; 24% higher than it was in 2012.
-Only four other local authority areas in Scotland experienced a greater increase during this period.
-Nationally, house prices rose by 16%.
+In 2020, the average house price in North Lanarkshire reached £144,197; 31% higher than it was in 2012.
+Only seven other local authority areas in Scotland experienced a greater increase during this period.
+Nationally, house prices rose by 22%.